Traceroute

-In computing, traceroute and tracert are computer network diagnostic commands for displaying possible routes (paths) and measuring transit delays of packets across an Internet Protocol (IP) network.
-The history of the route is recorded as the round-trip times of the packets received from each successive host (remote node) in the route (path); the sum of the mean times in each hop is a measure of the total time spent to establish the connection.
-Traceroute proceeds unless all (usually three) sent packets are lost more than twice; then the connection is lost and the route cannot be evaluated.
-Ping, on the other hand, only computes the final round-trip times from the destination point.
+In computing, traceroute and tracert are diagnostic command-line interface commands for displaying possible routes (paths) and transit delays of packets across an Internet Protocol (IP) network.

+The command reports the round-trip times of the packets received from each successive host (remote node) along the route to a destination.
+The sum of the mean times in each hop is a measure of the total time spent to establish the connection.
+The command aborts if all (usually three) sent packets are lost more than twice.

+Ping, however, only computes the final round-trip times from the destination point.

-For Internet Protocol Version 6 (IPv6) the tool sometimes has the name traceroute6 and tracert6.
+For Internet Protocol Version 6 (IPv6), the tool sometimes has the name traceroute6 and tracert6.

 Implementations

-The command traceroute is available on many modern operating systems.
-On Unix-like systems such as FreeBSD, macOS, and Linux it is available as a command line tool.
-Traceroute is also graphically accessible in macOS within the Network Utilities suite; these utilities have been deprecated since the release of macOS Big Sur.
+A command is available in many modern operating systems, generally named traceroute in Unix-like systems such as FreeBSD, macOS, and Linux and named tracert in Windows and ReactOS.

-Microsoft Windows and ReactOS provide a program named tracert that performs the same route-tracing function.
+The functionality was available graphically in macOS, but has been deprecated since the release of macOS Big Sur.

 Windows NT-based operating systems also provide PathPing, which combines the functionality of ping with that of tracert.

 The ReactOS version was developed by Ged Murphy and is licensed under the GPL.